Giswater/Giswater-Documentation/docs/giswater/for-users/dialogs/info_feature/ws/element/epump/index.rst

 =====

-El objeto epump no tiene descripción.
+The object epump has no description.

 .. toctree::
 	:maxdepth: 1